Norway: High Middle Ages

-In 1349, the Black Death spread to Norway and had within a year killed a third of the population.
+In 1349, the Black Death spread to Norway and within a year killed a third of the population.
 Later plagues reduced the population to half the starting point by 1400.
 Many communities were entirely wiped out, resulting in an abundance of land, allowing farmers to switch to more animal husbandry.
-The reduction in taxes weakened the king's position, and many aristocrats lost the basis for their surplus, reducing some to mere farmers.
+The reduction in taxes weakened the king's position, and many aristocrats lost the basis for their surplus.
 High tithes to church made it increasingly powerful and the archbishop became a member of the Council of State.

 The Hanseatic League took control over Norwegian trade during the 14th century and established a trading centre in Bergen.
-In 1380, Olaf Haakonsson inherited both the Norwegian and Danish thrones, creating a union between the two countries.
+In 1380, Olaf Haakonsson inherited both the Norwegian (as Olaf IV) and Danish thrones (as Olaf II), creating a union between the two countries.
 In 1397, under Margaret I, the Kalmar Union was created between the three Scandinavian countries.
-She waged war against the Germans, resulting in a trade blockade and higher taxation on Norwegian goods, which resulted in a rebellion.
+She waged war against the Germans, resulting in a trade blockade and higher taxation on Norwegian goods, which led to a rebellion.
 However, the Norwegian Council of State was too weak to pull out of the union.

-Margaret pursued a centralising policy which inevitably favoured Denmark, because it had a greater population than Norway and Sweden combined.
-Margaret also granted trade privileges to the Hanseatic merchants of Lübeck in Bergen in return for recognition of her right to rule, and these hurt the Norwegian economy.
+Margaret pursued a centralising policy which inevitably favoured Denmark because of its greater population.
+Margaret also granted trade privileges to the Hanseatic merchants of Lübeck in Bergen in return for recognition of her rule, and these hurt the Norwegian economy.
 The Hanseatic merchants formed a state within a state in Bergen for generations.
-Even worse were the pirates, the "Victual Brothers", who launched three devastating raids on the port (the last in 1427).
+The "Victual Brothers" launched three devastating pirate raids on the port (the last in 1427).

 Norway slipped ever more to the background under the Oldenburg dynasty (established 1448).
 There was one revolt under Knut Alvsson in 1502.
-Norwegians had some affection for King Christian II, who resided in the country for several years.
 Norway took no part in the events which led to Swedish independence from Denmark in the 1520s.